Being strong means never having to think about your muscles.

 Short in the back and long in the front.
 Weak in the inner thighs, and strong in the outer thighs.

-The goal is to build a balanced muscle tone that serves us every day so that we don’t need to think about engaging muscles.
+The goal is to build a balanced muscle tone that serves us all the time so that we don’t need to think about engaging muscles.